timsee/ArduCor/samples/server/RaspberryPiSetup.md

 python /home/$USER/scriptsUDPtoSerial.py $SERIAL
 ```
 * Save your modifications and reboot the Raspberry Pi.
 Congratulations, you should now be able to control the Arduino through the Raspberry Pi using UDP packets!

-#### <a name="FAQ"></a>FAQ

-* *Will this guide work on boards or computers other than a Raspberry Pi?* Yeah, probably!
-It might need one or two tweaks, but the script is not using anything that is Raspberry Pi specific.